It’s not been a great week for Google+…

 The data shows that, on the day of its public debut, Google+ traffic skyrocketed to peak levels.
 But, soon after, traffic fell by over 60% as it returned to its normal, underwhelming state.
 It would appear that although high levels of publicity were able to draw new traffic to Google+, few of them saw reason to stay.

 Despite its striking new interface, rapid release of new features, and focus on user interaction, Google+ does not seem to be able to drive unique visits in a sustainable fashion.
-We believe there are two driving reasons for this lack of interest:The keys to a better virtual tour7 photography and videography tips for an eye-catching virtual tour READ MORE
+We believe there are two driving reasons for this lack of interest:How to guarantee success in Q4 (as the market changes)Tom Ferry gets three Rockstar agents to reveal their best tips for Q4 2018 – and beyond!
+READ MORE

 - The supply of users for social media sites is limited.
 To survive you must stand out and provide a service that others do not.